 If you are preparing for a probate hearing in Texas, you are likely wondering what to expect.
 Probate hearings are formal court proceedings where a judge oversees the administration of a deceased person’s (the decedent) estate.
 Knowing what questions you want to ask and what you must answer at a hearing can help you prepare to step into the courtroom.
 Questions often focus on validating the will, confirming the executor, identifying the assets, and resolving disputes.

-At Lewis Law Firm, PLLC, we understand that probate can be intimidating, especially when you need to attend one or more hearings.
+At Henington Lewis Law Firm PLLC, we understand that probate can be intimidating, especially when you need to attend one or more hearings.
 Our founder, Samantha Lewis, brings nearly a decade of legal experience and a personal understanding of how stressful probate can be.
 We take the time to explain the process clearly, answer your questions with empathy, and tailor each strategy to your unique situation.
 We are here to guide you every step of the way.

 Probate is the legal process of administering a decedent’s property and debts—their estate.
 During probate, the court determines whether a valid will exists, then appoints a personal representative to manage the next steps.
 The representative, an executor if named in the will or an administrator otherwise, then: